metablaster/WindowsFirewallRuleset/SECURITY.md

 To report a privacy or security issue with `Windows Firewall Ruleset` follow these steps:

-* Visit repository home page: [Windows Firewall Ruleset](https://github.com/metablaster/WindowsFirewallRuleset)
+* Visit repository home page: [Windows Firewall Ruleset][homepage]
 * Under the repository name, click on `Issues`
 * Click on `New Issue` button
 * Click on `Security report` and describe the issue according to directions.

+[homepage]: https://github.com/metablaster/WindowsFirewallRuleset "Visit home page"